 Move to Nil Subsidy Contracts

-Caterers will need greater autonomy in order to run effective commercial organisations.
-Running an all-day service is crucial for making nil subsidy contracts viable.
+Unless an organisation has a enough head count, running an all-day service is crucial for making nil subsidy contracts viable.
 The franchising of high street brands is also important although in-house brands are falling in influence.

 Next Steps to Nil Cost Catering